 RULES FOR SWIMMERS

-All novice swimmers must be able to pass a swim test by the guard to swim in the deep end.
-The bather must be able to swim the width of the pool and tread water for 1 minute to swim in the deep end.
+All novice swimmers may be asked to pass a swim test by the guard to use diving board, rock wall and swim in the deep end.
+The swim test consists of the bather swimming the width of the pool and treading water for 1 minute.

 Swimmers are not allowed in an area that is not visible to a lifeguard.